tessconnell14/CFG-project/README.md

-This is my group assignment for CFG's Web development coding kickstarter course (completed in Jan 2024).
+This is my assignment for CFG's Web development coding kickstarter course (completed in Jan 2024).

 We were tasked to create and link basic HTML pages with CSS and basic JavaScript elements.